w3c/trusted-types/explainer.md

 ```

 The policy object is returned, and can be used as a capability to create typed objects i.e. code parts without a reference to the policy object cannot use it.

-Optionally, the policy may be exposed globally by calling `createPolicy` with `expose` argument set to `true`.
-Exposed policies can be retrieved via `TrustedTypes.getExposedPolicy`.
-This mode is recommended only for the strict, sanitizing, "last resort" type of policies.

 The policy object can be used directly to create typed values that conform to its rules: